laan71/CleanArchitectureDemo/README.md

 Separate data storage from View so that it is stored and maintained in a separate Model class.
 Place the model class in its own "model" package.
 The class can, for example, be called "Model".
 At the same time, place the View class in its own "view" package.
 For example, the class may be named "AndroidView" (but may also simply remain named as "MainActivity").
+DONE

 Implement Observable functionality for the Model class, so that the label is only updated when the Model class signals that a change has taken place, i.e. as the last in the Model-class set method.
+DONE

 For example, use java.util.Observer and java.util.Observable to implement the Observer pattern.
 (We see a lot of them being deprecated in Java 9.)